GlitchSecure/website/index.md

 stats-subtitle: "Lorem ipsum dolor sit amet consect adipisicing elit.
 Possimus magnam voluptatum cupiditate veritatis in accusamus quisquam."

 # Features
-features-title-small: "Our Process"
+process-title-small: "Our Process"
-features-title: "How does it work?"
+process-title: "How we're different"
-features-subtitle: "We use a hybrid approach that combines manual testing performed by experts, a real-time reporting dashboard, and automation to deliver high quality results. "
+process-subtitle: "We use a hybrid approach that combines manual testing performed by experts, a real-time reporting dashboard, and automation to deliver high quality results. "
 ## See _date/home/feature.yml

 # Platform Feature
-platform-feature-title1: "Get actionable results.
+feature-title1: "Get actionable results.
 Instantly."
-platform-feature-subtitle1: "No more waiting for outdated PDF reports and spreadsheets.
+feature-subtitle1: "No more waiting for outdated PDF reports and spreadsheets.
 We report security vulnerabilities to you instantly using our real-time dashboard.
 View technical details, triage reports, schedule remediation testing, and collaborate with our security team using the GlitchSecure platform."
-platform-feature-button1: "Get Started"
+feature-button1: "Get Started"
-platform-feature-quote: "&ldquo;Ethically minded security vulnerability sleuth with high attention to detail, professionalism and a creative flair for seeing angles many miss.&rdquo;"
-platform-feature-quote-who: "SVP of Technology at a Financial Services Provider"
-platform-feature-quote-pic: "/assets/img/default-avatar.jpg"
+feature-button1-link: "#demo"

-platform-feature-title2: "Expert advice in real-time."
+feature-title2: "Expert advice in real-time."
-platform-feature-subtitle2: "Our dedicated secuirty experts are available throughout the assessment period to provide advice and help you along the way.
-We'll help you triage findings, understand technical details, and ensure vulnerabilities are patched correctly."
+feature-subtitle2: "Our dedicated security experts are available throughout the assessment period to provide advice and help you along the way.
+We'll work with you to triaging findings, understand technical details, and ensure vulnerabilities are correctly mitigated."
-platform-feature-button2: "Get Started"
+feature-button2: "Learn More"
+feature-button2-link: "/services/"

 # Call-to-action
 cta-title: "Schedule a free demo today"